Klepzig MillAdd to Cart Add to Lightbox Download

 - Image Size

-America Autumn Department of the Interior Fall Klepzig Mill Mill Mountain Shut-in Missouri NPS National Park Service North America OZAR Ozark National Scenic Riverways Ozarks National Scenic Riverways Rocky Creek Rocky Creek Shut-in Shannon County U.S. US USA United States United States of America horizontal landscape landscapes nature no people nobody outdoor outdoors outside protected land scenery scenic shut-in travel travel destination traveled traveling travelled
+America Autumn Department of the Interior Fall Klepzig Mill Mill Mountain Shut-in Missouri NPS National Park Service North America OZAR Ozark National Scenic Riverways Ozarks National Scenic Riverways Rocky Creek Rocky Creek Shut-in Shannon County U.S. US USA United States United States of America landscape landscapes no people nobody outdoor outdoors outside protected land scenic travel travel destination traveled traveling travelled vertical

 - Contained in galleries